Art Deco in the United States: Skyscrapers

-The Art Deco style had been born in Paris, but no buildings were permitted in that city which were higher than Notre Dame Cathedral with the exception of the Eiffel Tower.
-As a result, the United States soon took the lead in building tall buildings.
-The first skyscrapers had been built in Chicago in the 1880s in the Beaux-Arts or neoclassical style.
+The Art Deco style was born in Paris, when in 1925 designers including Émile-Jacques Ruhlmann, Jean Dunand, and Pierre Chareau exhibited their showpieces.
+The first skyscrapers had been built in Chicago in the 1880s in a commercial style using the latest construction technology.
+The architectural style is today known as Chicago school.
 In the 1920s, New York City architects used the new Art Deco style to build the Chrysler Building and the Empire State Building.
-The Empire State building was the tallest building in the world for forty years.

-The decoration of the interior and exterior of the skyscrapers was classic Art Deco, with geometric shapes and zigzag patterns.
-The Chrysler Building, by William Van Alen (1928–30), updated the traditional gargoyles on Gothic cathedrals with sculptures on the building corners in the shape of Chrysler radiator ornaments.
+William van Alen, who had designed the Chrysler Building, and the architects who had designed the Empire State Building, William F. Lamb, Arthur Loomis Harmon, and Richmond Shreve, became figureheads in the Art Deco movement which remained popular until the outbreak of World War II.
+Art deco is decorative, ornate, and expensive, but noted for patterns that are geometric, symmetric, repetitious, and streamlined.
+The decoration of the interior and exterior of the New York City skyscrapers was classic Art Deco, with geometric shapes and zigzag patterns.
+The Chrysler Building constructed between 1928 and 1930 updated the traditional gargoyles on Gothic cathedrals with sculptures on the building corners in the shape of Chrysler radiator ornaments.
 Another major landmark of the style was the RCA Victor Building, now the General Electric Building, by John Walter Cross.
-It was covered from top to bottom with zig-zags and geometric patterns, and had a highly ornamental crown with geometric spires and lightning bolts of stone.
+It features a highly ornamental crown with geometric spires and lightning bolts of stone.
 The exterior featured bas-relief sculptures by Leo Friedlander and Lee Lawrie, and a mosaic by Barry Faulkner that required more than a million pieces of enamel and glass.

 While the skyscraper Art Deco style was mostly used for corporate office buildings, it also became popular for government buildings, since all city offices could be contained in one building on a minimal amount of land.
 The city halls of Los Angeles, California and Buffalo, New York were built in the style, and the new state capital building in Baton Rouge, Louisiana.